-The investment management function of RAC has been outsourced to two investment managers, being RAC Advisory (Pty) Ltd and Regarding Capital Management (Pty) Ltd (for purposes of this report, collectively 'RECM'), under discretionary mandates.
+The investment management function of RAC was previously outsourced to two investment managers, being RAC Advisory (Pty) Ltd and Regarding Capital Management (Pty) Ltd (for purposes of this report, collectively 'RECM'), under discretionary mandates.
+As at year-end, Regarding Capital Management (Pty) Ltd is the sole investment manager after RAC and RAC Advisory (Pty) Ltd mutually agreed to terminate their mandate.
 Both RAC Advisory and Regarding Capital Management are controlled by Piet Viljoen, Theunis de Bruyn and Jan van Niekerk.